klemola/matiasklemola.com/content/articles/liikennematto-dev-blog-one.md

 I reckon that I would have completely different results if I went down the path of realism - road network as a graph, cars not aligned to the grid but with more precise coordinates and velocity instead.
 A real game engine.
 That's probably gonna happen down the line.
 The playful board game approach should carry the development until I truly understand what kind of problem I'm dealing with.
 I've learned a lot so far.

-I hope to make progress during the summer and post another dev blog after.
+I hope to make progress during the summer and post another devlog after.
 See you next time!

 ---

-[Follow me on Twitter] for updates in between dev blog entries!
+[Follow me on Twitter] for updates in between devlog entries!

 [Liikennematto Github repository][liikennematto]